postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 ## Postman Enterprise trial

-If you're interested in trying out Postman Enterprise for your organization, you can evaluate the service during a free 30 day trial.
+If you're interested in trying out Postman Enterprise for your organization, you can evaluate the platform through a free trial.

-During the 30 day trial, you will have access to the full range of Enterprise features Postman offers.
-However, you won't be able to use the Postman Enterprise app, a version of the Postman desktop app that offers greater control to administrators.

-If you have an existing Postman account, you can start a trial from the [Postman website](https://www.postman.com/postman-enterprise/) or from the Postman app.
-You must have an [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to start a trial.
-If you have a [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) in addition to your Admin role, you can start the trial from the [Billing dashboard](http://go.postman.co/billing).

-To start the trial, select **Start a trial** and accept the terms and conditions. <!-- TODO: is this true, look at figma -->
+To start the trial, you must have an [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) on your team.
+Select **Start Enterprise Trial**. <!-- TODO: since the CTA will be available in a lot of different spots, rolled out at different times, it may not make sense to include this at all -->

-> If you don't have a Postman account, you will be prompted to [sign up for Postman](/docs/getting-started/postman-account/#signing-up-for-a-postman-account) and [create a team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#creating-a-team) before you can start a trial of Postman Enterprise.
+If you don't have a Postman account, you will be prompted to [sign up for Postman](/docs/getting-started/postman-account/#signing-up-for-a-postman-account) and [create a team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#creating-a-team) before you can start a trial of Postman Enterprise.

+### Accessing Postman features during the trial

+During the trial, you'll have access to the full range of Enterprise features Postman offers.
+See the [Enterprise features](#enterprise-features) section for more information about Enterprise-only capabilities.

+> During the trial, you won't be able to use the Postman Enterprise app.
+The Postman Enterprise app is a version of the Postman desktop app that offers greater control to administrators.

+### Upgrading to Postman Enterprise during or after your trial

 If you decide to upgrade to Postman Enterprise during or after your trial, contact the [Postman sales team](https://www.postman.com/company/contact-sales/) to get started. <!-- TODO: is there a url + utm to use here? -->